|

 the story of the making of the album that features Gary talking about

 various aspects of the album.
-In addition to that album, he was also
+In addition to that version of the album, he was also

-involved in the making of the album, Jeff Wayne’s
+involved in the making an alternative version entitled, Jeff Wayne’s

 Album.
-For the live tour he was appointed the Senior
+For the live tour he was appointed senior sound advisor, senior front of house engineer & head of sound which

 involved him designing the sound systems for each venue of the

-sold out 2006 shows.
+sold out shows over the next three years.
 The show's cast featured Justin Hayward, Tara

 Blaise, Chris Thompson, Alexis James, Anna-Marie Wayne and Russell